 '''

 Extract all the columns of the map (links + right attributes)

 toTable(x)

 nrow(x)

 ncol(x)

 #dim(x)

+S4 method for signature 'FlatBimap'

 head(x, ...)

+S4 method for signature 'FlatBimap'

 tail(x, ...)

 Extract only the links of the map

 links(x)

 count.links(x)

 nhit(x)

 Col names and col metanames

 colnames(x, do.NULL=TRUE, prefix="col")

 colmetanames(x)

 Lkeyname(x)

 Rkeyname(x)

 keyname(x)

 tagname(x)

 Rattribnames(x)

 Rattribnames(x) <- value

 '''

-х A Bimap object (or a list or an environment for nhit).
+x A Bimap object (or a list or an environment for nhit).
 Further arguments to be passed to or from other methods (see head or tail for the details). do.NULL Ignored. prefix Ignored. value A character vector containing the names of the new right attributes (must be a subset of the current right attribute names) or NULL.